OpenWebAdvocacy/website/src/ja/posts/google-backs-down--will-grant-hotseat-in-eu-browser-choice-screen.md

     <figcaption>OWA’s Presentation to the UK CMA’s Browsers and Cloud Gaming MIR Team in 2023</figcaption>
 </figure>

-This has long been a concern for Open Web Advocacy, and it was included in our list of recommendations published in our [7 March 2024 article](https://open-web-advocacy.org/blog/the-digital-markets-act-is-in-force-what-happens-now/#:~:text=Reduce%20the%20power,backup%20and%20restore) marking the beginning of DMA compliance obligations for gatekeepers:
+This has long been a concern for Open Web Advocacy, and it was included in our list of recommendations published in our [7th of March 2024 article](https://open-web-advocacy.org/blog/the-digital-markets-act-is-in-force-what-happens-now/#:~:text=Reduce%20the%20power,backup%20and%20restore) marking the beginning of DMA compliance obligations for gatekeepers:

 > Reduce the power of the default browser with a choice screen  <br><br>
 > **Ensure that both Apple and Google implement effective designs for their browser choice screens**.
 Specifically, the choice screen should not self-preference their own browsers, **should grant the chosen browser the “hotseat”** and should appear on all existing devices once and all new devices (including after backup and restore).